fixrb/matchi/README.md

 ### Custom matchers

 Custom matchers can easily be defined for expressing expectations.
-They can be any Ruby class that responds to `matches?`, `to_s` and `to_h` instance methods.
+They can be any Ruby class that responds to `matches?` instance method with a block.

 A **Be the answer** matcher: